Sayan-Manna/ConceptsBlog/data/Spring.md

 # IoC and DI

 - IoC is a design principle where the **control of object creation and lifecycle** is **inverted** from your code to a **container** like Spring.
-- Inversion of Control means **handing over control of object creation and management to a container** (like Spring) instead of manually creating them.
+- Inversion of Control means **handing over control of object creation and management to a 1container** (like Spring) instead of manually creating them.
 ```java
 // normal java
 Car car = new Car(); // You create the object